xrdocs/cloud-scale-networking/_dev-corner/ios-xr-evolution.md

 - Localization
 - Load distribution

-The first distribution model uses localization, which performs processing and storage closer to the resource.
+The first distribution model uses **localization**, which performs _processing_ and _storage_ closer to the resource.
 With this model, a database specific to a node is located on that node.
 The storage/data part is already addressed in the previous section.
 Similarly, processes are placed on a node where they have greater interaction with the resource.
 For example, Address Resolution Protocol (ARP), interface manager (IM), Bidirectional Failure Detection (BFD), adjacency manager, and Forwarding Information Base (FIB) manager are located on the line cards and are responsible only for managing resources and tables on that line card.
 This enables IOS XR to achieve faster processing and greater scalability.

-The second distribution model uses load distribution, in which additional route processors (RPs) are added to the system and processes are distributed across different RPs.
+The second distribution model uses **load distribution**, in which additional route processors (RPs) are added to the system and processes are distributed across different RPs.
 Routing protocols, management entities, and system processes are examples of processes that can be distributed using this model.

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/8_distribution.png){: .align-center}

 ## High Performance Messaging Infrastructure

-So far, we talked about scalable data partitioning and intelligent process placement.
+So far, we talked about _scalable data partitioning_ and _intelligent process placement_.
 The next key piece is the messaging infrastructure that lets these processes communicate inter-node and intra-node.

 Messaging is at the core of many architectures including IOS XR and is a difficult problem.
 Connecting two pieces is fine but connecting hundreds and thousands is a different ball game.
 If we look at a modular router chassis with 12,16,18 etc., slots and tens/hundreds of processes per slot, we can see that we are already looking at the problem of messaging among hundreds/thousands of end points.
 These numbers go up further in multi-chassis clusters.
 There are a variety of applications (routing protocols, RIBs, FIBs, ACL/QoS etc., features, platform applications, interface managers, manageability agents etc.) and their communication requirements vary drastically w.r.t. scale, reliability, performance etc.